ashlinaronin/diy-streaming/readme.md

 ## setup
 these directions are for a mac, but should be similar on any unix-based system. on windows, YMMV but the general principles still apply.

+### docker
 you'll need to download and install docker desktop - https://www.docker.com/products/docker-desktop/

+### zrok
 then, you'll need to set up zrok:

 ```
 # install zrok
 brew install zrok

-# set up a zrok account. this will open a browser where you login and get an auth token for the next step
+# set up a zrok account. this will open a browser where you login and get an auth token for the next step. you can use a free email address from somewhere like https://temp-mail.org/en/
 zrok invite

 # log into zrok with the auth token